 - One good piece of advice someone once told me is to buy a new toy (or two or three, depending on how long your trip is).
 Nothing expensive (it can even be purchased at a dollar store).
 Also, pre-prepare activity kits of things your children will enjoy into individualized ziplock bags.
 These can include crayons and a coloring book, cards, books, and other toys that won’t easily fall or roll away from your seat or tray table).
 Of course, don’t reveal it until you are actually on the plane.
 Don’t make the mistake of brining noisy toys on the plane either.
 Bring toys that will peak their interest, but nothing that makes noise (for your sake and everyone else’s).
 Things that I have found that worked best for my own kids were light-up toys and fans (anything with lights or motion work well to prevent or appease a meltdown).

 - Here is a sample of what to pack in your carry-on bags (of course it would be slightly different if it’s an international trip).
 Feel free to change it up to fit you.

-*Jarred baby food, snacks, unopened/sealed water bottle and/or juice box, powdered formula or pre-packaged single serving formula are all okay to take through security for a baby or toddler.
+*Check with your airline to see if jarred baby food, snacks, unopened/sealed water bottle and/or juice box, powdered formula or pre-packaged single serving formula are all okay to take through security for a baby or toddler.

-In each child’s bag: Their own snacks (and lots of them – think variety and nonperishable items in a snack trap container that won’t spill), water bottle, a change of clothes (include underwear), their toys/books/activity packs, teething toys, loveys (favorite blanket or toy), blanket, travel pillow, 3-4 extra diapers than you normally would use
+In each child’s bag: Their own snacks (and lots of them – think variety and nonperishable items in a snack trap container that won’t spill), water bottle, a change of clothes (include underwear), their toys/books/activity packs, teething toys, loveys (favorite blanket or toy), blanket, travel pillow, 3-4 extra diapers than you normally would use.

 AT THE AIRPORT